Some of you may have heard of or read a book that came out last year called The ONE Thing.

 A quick switch of mindset forbids the engram of negative thoughts to be saved in the mind and creates a more fertile ground for positive thoughts and positive results to manifest and occur.

-The host of the podcast quickly switched gears and said, "Well since they are elite athletes I am sure it is easier for them.. but what about the business owner that is constantly met by conflicts and problems?"
+The host of the podcast quickly switched gears and said, "Well since they are elite athletes I am sure it is easier for them.. but what about the CEO, Entrepreneur, or Business owner that is constantly met by conflicts and problems?"

 I will leave with this: "A manager and leader of any kind should expect adversity and problems to present themselves.
-But you must remember, managers and leaders are put in these positions because they can solve their issues better than anybody else on the team.
+But you must remember: Managers and Leaders are put in these positions because they can solve their issues better than anybody else on the team.
 Dig in.
 Embrace.
 Reframe.
-Succeed."#likeapro
+Succeed."#thinklikeapro